Dillonsmart/go-clean-my-desktop/README.md

 - Automatically organizes files on your desktop into a dated archive folder.
 - Skips hidden files unless explicitly specified.
 - Creates necessary directories if they do not exist.
+- **Step-through mode**: Allows you to confirm each file before moving it.

 ## Installation